 Commercial grease traps are commonly found outside the main building.
-Look at the ground near the wall surfaces by your kitchen's dishwashing area- they look just like a manhole or a septic tank cover.
+For example, look at the ground near the wall surfaces by your kitchen's dishwashing area- they look just like a maintenance hole or a septic tank cover.
 If your kitchen has a basement, you might sometimes find your grease trap down there to keep away from the frost.

 Attempting to clean your grease trap could turn into your biggest nightmare.
-Employ a credible cleaning service specialist to make sure the grease waste is disposed of responsibly.
+Instead, employ a credible cleaning service specialist to make sure the grease waste is disposed of responsibly.

 Before you cleanse your grease trap, wait for the water to cool down inside the catch.
-Wait 10 minutes after emptying the wastewater from the 3-compartment sink or automatic dishwasher.
+Then, wait 10 minutes after emptying the wastewater from the 3-compartment sink or automatic dishwasher.

 - First, remove the lid.
 Pay close attention as most grease traps are under the 3-compartment sink.

-- Put a ruler into the grease trap and note how many inches of grease are in the catch.
+- Put a ruler into the grease trap and note how many inches of grease is in the catch.
 This should be recorded in a FOG report supplied by the EPA.

 - Eliminate any water from your grease trap, either with a scoop or a small pump.
 Set this water aside.

 - Scrape the bottom, sides and lid to remove excess grease.
-This will help prevent accumulations from other debris you haven't removed.
+This will help prevent accumulations from other debris you haven't released.